 Why try and recreate your favorite green salad when stores like Target already offer perfectly proportioned salad kits?
 Forget dinner in a take out bag.
 Instead, enjoy a more mindful (and much more budget-friendly) option by grabbing a salad in a bag.
 Top with any leftovers from the week, like avocado, salsa, or microwaved veggies, and dress it up with your oil of choice.

 Maintaining a healthy diet when traveling doesn’t have to be an anxiety inducing experience.
-With some proper planning, a microwave and one or two Target runs, you can have the comfort of a home cooked meal in your hotel room.
+With some proper planning, a microwave and one or two Target runs, you can learn how to eat healthy in a hotel.